 Although Tunisia under Mr Ben Ali introduced some press freedoms and freed a number of political prisoners, the authorities tolerated no dissent.

 Mr Ben Ali faced reproach at home and abroad for his party's three "99.9%" election wins.
 The opposition condemned changes to the constitution which allowed him to run for re-election in 2004, and in 2009.

 Discontent with his autocratic rule erupted in into mass street demonstrations which prompted Mr Ben Ali to step aside in 2011.
 This inspired uprisings across the region that became known as the Arab Spring.

 Tunisia is more prosperous than its neighbours and has strong trade links with Europe.
 Agriculture employs a large part of the workforce, and dates and olives are cultivated in the drier areas.
 But unemployment is chronic in some regions.

 Tourism is a key sector of the economy.
 Visitor numbers dropped following the 2011 uprising, but Tunisia hopes to win back many of the Europeans who flocked to its resorts every year.

 Secular Tunisians, especially women, are worried about the growing influence of ultra-conservative Islamists since the uprising that toppled Mr Ben Ali.
-The moderate Islamist Ennahda party, which took over the reins of power in October 2011, pledged tolerance but put pressure on the state-run media and proposed a constitution that would curtail women's rights.
+The Islamist Ennahda party, which took over the reins of power in October 2011, pledged tolerance but put pressure on the state-run media and proposed a constitution that would curtail women's rights.